marschro-divae/acdl_helper/src/plugins/component/README.md

 ## Description

-Easifies the way to get whole state from a single 'core-component' (resides in adobeDatLayer.component) or only one single property.
+Easifies the way to get whole state from a single 'core-component' (resides in adobeDataLayer.component) or only one single property.

 - `name`: component
 - `dependencies`: ['cmp:loaded']